ERG: Employee Resource Groups Definition, Benefits & Examples

 Most organizations have a few different types of employee resource groups.
 For bigger companies, there can be as many as 10 or 12 ERGs, and while some of them are unique, others are rather common.

-ERGs are most often created by minorities within the company or by a group of employees who possess some common traits.
+ERGs are most often created by minorities within the company or by employee groups who possess some common traits.
 Some of the most popular themes these groups are based on are:

 There are also ERGs that are classified as affinity groups since they are based on shared interests rather than common traits.
 Examples of such affinity groups are those that focus on volunteering, health, or the environment.

-Employee resource groups are all about strengthening the workplace community by providing opportunities for self-improvement.
+Employee resource groups are all about strengthening the workplace community by providing opportunities for self-improvement and fostering an inclusive and positive company culture through a diverse workforce.

 Some of the most common ERG goals are:

-As you can see, employee resource groups have a lot of benefits for employees, but they are also very important for leadership roles.
+As you can see, employee resource groups have a lot of benefits for employees, but they are also very important for leadership roles—one of them being the opportunity to provide valuable leadership activity ideas.
 Without these groups, it would be hard for the executives to know what problems the employees are experiencing and what needs to be fixed for their work performance to improve.

 As we were just on the topic of the advantages ERGs bring to organizations, here are the top 3 company benefits of employee resource groups.